Software Development Process: Application Creating Guide

 - Scope of tasks.
 Scope is a part of Vision.
 It helps to determine tasks and assignees.

 - Description of entities.
 It describes logical relationships between entities.

 - Diagrams.
-They are used for visual description of processes, algorithms, relationships between entities, and other important concepts.
+They are used for a visual descriptions of processes, algorithms, relationships between entities, and other important concepts.

 - Prototypes.
 They represent an implementation option for an interface.
 They help to understand the main functionality, to determine the user’s path and to avoid gross errors in usability.

 - Description of interface behavior.
 It is necessary for a clearer understanding of how the interface works, what rules exist and how alternative scenarios are processed.